 Member

-The Verbier Festival Commits to a More Sustainable Future.
+The Verbier Festival is committed to a more sustainable future

-Aware of its roots in the heart of the Swiss Alps, the Verbier Festival joined the Swisstainable sustainability programme in 2024 and was recognised at Level I – committed.
-This initiative reflects our desire to harmonise musical excellence with respect for our exceptional environment and encourages us to continue on our path of continuous improvement.
-Swisstainable brings together Swiss tourism stakeholders around a shared vision: that of long-term sustainable development.
-As an international festival deeply rooted in its region, we have already been committed for several years to integrating responsible practices into the organisation of our event, to closely monitoring our actions, and to raising awareness among our audience, artists, and partners about environmental issues.
-Today, we are striving for greater transparency in our practices and aiming for new goals.
+Aware of its roots in the heart of the Swiss Alps, the Verbier Festival joined the Swisstainable sustainability program in 2024 and was recognized at Level I – committed.
+This initiative reflects our desire to harmonize musical excellence with respect for our exceptional environment and encourages us to continue our commitment to continuous improvement.
+Swisstainable brings together Swiss tourism stakeholders around a common vision: that of long-term sustainable development.
+As an international festival deeply rooted in its territory, we have been committed for several years to integrating responsible practices into the organization of our event, carefully monitoring our actions, and raising awareness among our audience, artists, and partners about environmental issues.
+Today, we are striving for greater transparency in our practices and setting new goals.

-With this in mind, we have decided to begin a CO₂ assessment process in 2025 in order to better understand our environmental footprint.
-This assessment will be based primarily on data collected during the 2025 edition of the Festival.
-We look forward to discovering the results, which will allow us to take concrete action where our impact is most significant.
-Our goal is clear: to improve our overall footprint year after year, and even reverse the trend where possible.
-Through a rigorous approach, targeted actions, and collective commitment, we aim to make the Verbier Festival a leading example of a cultural institution that is vibrant, mindful, and sustainable.
+To better understand our environmental footprint, we are conducting our first CO₂ assessment this year, in collaboration with regional sustainability stakeholders.
+This assessment will primarily be based on data collected during the 2025 edition of the Festival.
+We eagerly await the results, which will enable us to take concrete action where our impact is most significant.
+Our objective is clear: to improve our overall footprint year after year, and even reverse the trend in areas where possible.
+Through a rigorous approach, targeted actions, and collective commitment, we aspire to make the Verbier Festival an example of vibrant, conscious, and sustainable culture.